Terry Wogan was a master of broadcasting in Ireland and the UK on both television and radio for over five decades.

 Born in Limerick in 1938 his family moved to Dublin when he was in his teens.
 After a stint working for Bank of Ireland, Terry soon got his first broadcasting break.

-Terry and Helen Wogan had four children.
-Their first child, Vanessa, died in infancy.
+He and Helen had four children, their first child, Vanessa, died in infancy.

 Terry Wogan died on 31 January 2016 at the age of 77.